datamade/ocd-api-documentation/docs/index.rst

 Open Civic Data API Documentation
 =================================

 The Open Civic Data API is no longer maintained.
-For information about writing structuring your data per the Open Civic Data standard, see https://opencivicdata.info
+For information about structuring your data per the Open Civic Data standard, see https://opencivicdata.info